November 17, 2024

 So, why did Nike become so successful?
 Here are 9 things we have identified that business owners can learn from them in this Nike case study:

-Nike applies a price skimming type strategy whenever it produces new products.
+Nike applies a price-skimming strategy whenever it produces new products.
 By implementing this strategy, Nike tries to skim money from the customers who want the product and are willing to purchase it at that price.
 After a newly designed product has been out in the market for a while, Nike lowers the price of those products.
-Normally, Nike shoes are sold at peak prices for a period of 3 to 6 months and after that period, there comes an activity called closeout where prices are reduced gradually.
+Normally, Nike shoes are sold at peak prices for a period of 3 to 6 months, and after that period, there comes an activity called closeout, where prices are reduced gradually.

 This can be easily done with Konigle's Bulk Price Editor tool: